Skip to Main Content

 Recognition and Where It Places the Restaurant

 Opinionated About Dining's Casual North America ranking system is one of the more data-driven external signals available for restaurants outside the Michelin and 50 Best frameworks.
-A ranking of #383 in 2024 (following a Recommended designation in 2023) positions Roberto's within a large but curated field of casual dining addresses across the continent.
+Roberto's has a Google rating of 4.6 from 546 reviews, positioning it within a large but curated field of casual dining addresses across the continent.
 The movement from Recommended to a numbered rank indicates positive momentum in the OAD methodology, which aggregates votes from a community of engaged diners rather than a single inspector's visit.

-For reference, the comparison tier in New York at the $$$$ price point, places like Le Bernardin, Masa, Per Se, Eleven Madison Park, and Atomix, operates in a different recognition framework entirely: Michelin stars, 50 Best placements, and James Beard Awards define their external positioning.
+For reference, the comparison tier in New York at the $$$$ price point, places like Le Bernardin, Masa, Per Se, Eleven Madison Park, and Atomix, operates in a different recognition framework entirely.
 Roberto's sits outside that bracket by price and format, which is precisely why the OAD signal carries weight here.
 It reflects sustained diner quality assessment rather than critic-facing performance.

 Planning Your Visit

 Roberto's is closed on Mondays and Sundays.
 Lunch service runs Tuesday through Saturday from 12 to 2:30 pm.
 Dinner runs Tuesday through Thursday from 5 to 10 pm, Friday from 5 to 11 pm, and Saturday from 4 to 11 pm.
+Reservations are recommended, and the dress code is smart casual.
 The extended Saturday hours and the slightly later Friday close suggest the kitchen is calibrated for longer, unhurried meals on the weekend end of the week.

 VenueCuisine TierWine List DepthBooking Lead TimeLocation